brontolinux/cf-deploy/README.md

 # WARNING!!!!

+The code is perfectly functional but doesn't support a configuration file yet.
+Some support has been added in version 2 by means of environment variables.
+If environment variables are not set, the defaults hardcoded in the script and the Makefile are used.

+**ENSURE THAT THE ENVIRONMENT VARIABLES ARE EXPORTED TO SUB-SHELLS, OTHERWISE `cf-deploy` WON'T BE ABLE TO USE THEM!**

-The code is perfectly functional but doesn't support an external configuration.
-All the configuration information is inside the cf-deploy script and the Makefile and you'll need to edit both to suit them to your environment.
-Or, better, you could **fork this project** and modify cf-deploy so that it reads its defaults from a configuration file and command line options -- I'll gladly accept pull requests to implement that.
-I am personally fond of [AppConfig](https://metacpan.org/release/AppConfig), but feel free to use any tool that fits.
+You are more than welcome to **fork this project** and modify cf-deploy to add support for a configuration file and command line options.
+In that respect, I am personally fond of [AppConfig](https://metacpan.org/release/AppConfig), but feel free to use any library that does the job.

 # Components